Faculty and Staff

 Associate Professor Jon Vernick, JD, MPH

-Jon S. Vernick, JD, MPH, is an Associate Professor of Health Policy and Management at The Johns Hopkins Bloomberg School of Public Health and Co-Director of the Johns Hopkins Center for Gun Policy and Research.
+Jon S. Vernick, JD, MPH, is a Professor of Health Policy and Management at The Johns Hopkins Bloomberg School of Public Health and Co-Director of the Johns Hopkins Center for Gun Policy and Research.
 Jon Vernick is the primary instructor for courses on Issues in Injury and Violence Prevention, and Public Health and the Law.
 He is also Co-Director of the MPH/JD Program at Johns Hopkins.
 Jon Vernick’s research has concentrated on ways in which the law and legal interventions can improve the public's health.
 He is particularly interested in epidemiologic, policy, legal, and ethical issues associated with the prevention of firearm and other injuries.
-He has also studied legal aspects of motor vehicle safety, tobacco control, public health preparedness, and obesity prevention, having published more than 75 scholarly articles and reports on these and other topics.
+He has also studied legal aspects of motor vehicle safety, tobacco control, public health preparedness, and obesity prevention, having published more than 100 scholarly articles and reports on these and other topics.
 Prof. Vernick is committed to translating research findings into policy change, regularly working with legislators, media, courts, and advocates to provide information about effective policies.
 Jon Vernick earned his BA from the Johns Hopkins University, a JD with honors from the George Washington University, and an MPH from the Johns Hopkins Bloomberg School of Public Health.

 Professor Stephen Teret, JD, MPH